mominux/Documentation_Automation/internal_docs/Buildroot/README.md

 ## Public Information

-Buildroot is a simple, efficient, and easy-to-use tool to generate embedded Linux systems through cross-compilation.
+Buildroot is a simple, efficient, and easy-to-use tool to generate embedded Linux systems through cross-compilation..

 ### Installation Steps

 1. Download the Buildroot source code.
 2. Configure the build environment.
-3. Compile and install Buildroot.
+3. Compile and install Buildroot..

 ## Configuration